Feijing Lin

 A meaningful response of the audience’s question is automatically generated and visualised on a leaflet which is produced through the connected printer.

-The Unavailable Number — The Leaflet, media item 1
+The Unavailable Number — The Leaflet

 The leaflet is also an important part for the interactive telephone installation.
 It is where people can get responses from the supernatural telephone.
 The design of the leaflet uses a soft black and white colour with simple, elegant fonts.
 The result of the printed leaflet was kept simple to match the book design.